My life in writing is both long and eclectic. Here is a bird’s eye view of my published works by genre.

 The circus tent of nonfiction houses many creatures, wild and wonderful.
 A webpage like this is one example.
 You’ve probably stumbled on this page by way of my blog or perhaps my newsletter.
 You might have seen a book review.

 Creative nonfiction is a no man’s land to which I find myself increasingly drawn.
 True stories, well told.
 The application of a narrative voice, grounding details and poetic devices to fact-driven analyses.
-It seems to work for me because I’ve had so many essays published I’ve had to group them on their own page, which you can find here.

 By all rights, I shouldn’t include the genre.
 It’s been a long time.
 In college and through law school, I wrote poetry.
 Some of it got published.